unslothai/unsloth/README.md

 ![](https://i.ibb.co/sJ7RhGG/image-41.png)

 ## 💾 Installation Instructions

+If you have Pytorch 2.3 and CUDA 12.1, install Unsloth with `pip install unsloth[colab-new]` then `pip install --no-deps "xformers<0.0.27" "trl<0.9.0" peft accelerate bitsandbytes`

 ### Conda Installation
 Select either `pytorch-cuda=11.8` for CUDA 11.8 or `pytorch-cuda=12.1` for CUDA 12.1.
 If you have `mamba`, use `mamba` instead of `conda` for faster solving.
 See this [Github issue](https://github.com/unslothai/unsloth/issues/73) for help on debugging Conda installs.
 ```bash